kwkeefer/hiro/db_layer_implementation_plan.md

 ## Overview
 Step-by-step implementation plan for adding PostgreSQL-backed logging system with AI reasoning tracking to the code-mcp project.

+**Architecture Decision**: All database features (HTTP logging, target management, AI tools) are integrated into a single unified `serve-http` command.
+When a database is configured via DATABASE_URL, all features are enabled automatically - no flags required.
+This provides a seamless experience where HTTP operations auto-log and AI tools can manage the resulting data.

 ## Phase 1: Database Foundation

 ### 1.1 Dependencies and Configuration